bartelsjoshuac/Corduroy/README.md

 This application is written in Python using the Django framework with a PostgreSQL database and runs as a Docker container with just two images (more on that later).
 The user interface is mobile friendly HTML and JavaScript utilizing Alpine.JS as the client side framework.
 While it is not complete, it is a good starting point.

+I used Visual Studio code with several extensions; including ones for Draw.io, Python, Docker, GitHub, and a spell checker.
+When I did the first assignment for this class, I was using vi :-).

 ## Project Details
 Project 1 was built off the same concepts we learned in Django with the DogAPI and using all Django code.

 For project 2 started to re-design in Ember, as Ember is what I did in the client side lab exercise.
 Ember is extremely large (60k files and 325mb) before you write a single line of code.
 Ember was also broke mid project with the release of a bad Beta 6 as the LTS version (which can be corrected by forcing 5.8 as 6 was still broke as of 11/27).
 Ember made commits extremely time consuming, and build times were extremely long with Ember.
 You have to rebuild for every change which meant changing a single line of code would need 10 minutes to test, even on a 16 core machine.
 Dynamic testing was impossible (like in the lab) inside of Docker.
 That required running Django outside of Docker as well as PostGres, which added to the setup and took a step backwards from the deployment methodology.
 In general Ember was just to cumbersome and slow to work with for a project with this timeline.

 So I tried React which I had limited familiarity with (aka none).
 React, while not as cumbersome and large as Ember also proved to be very challenging and even more cumbersome to build as I was never ever to get the hot re-load to work properly in Docker (it works outside of Docker).
-Even with a persistent volume it only kind of works in Docker, which is to say sometimes it reloads changes, sometimes it does not, which is more frusterating as it makes it very hard to know what you are actually testing.
+Even with a persistent volume it only kind of works in Docker, which is to say sometimes it reloads changes, sometimes it does not, which is more frustrating as it makes it very hard to know what you are actually testing.
 Again I found myself waiting 5-10 minutes to test each change as I had to rebuild the React image with each code change to be certain I was testing the changes I had made.

 I did two very long (all night) sessions with each framework and had far more frustration than success.
 I took a step back to my working Project 1 code base and did some research on how to proceed as both Ember and React were looking like I would never get something working like it had in Django, let alone be ascetically pleasing.
 I had a significant time investment in Ember and React, with less to show for it than when I started.
 What I did do was learn a lot about the power of client side frameworks and specially Ember and React.